 Does BJA use IEP’s?

 Individualized Educational Programs (IEP’s) are legal documents for children with disabilities who are enrolled in a public school setting so that the school can satisfy certain laws and regulations that apply only to public education.

-For qualifying students BJA creates an Individualizes Student Plan (ISP).
+For qualifying students BJA creates an Individualized Student Plan (ISP).
 The content is similar to an IEP in documenting the student’s disability, as demonstrated by professional testing (see below for several) or other means as noted above, and includes reasonable classroom and testing accommodations planned for that school year.
 Parents meet annually with the LRC teacher and the student’s teacher(s) in order to review the updated ISP.

 Child Find (Greenville County Schools); (864) 452-0093